FredericHeem/starhackit-interview-jster/es7starterkit.md

   </span>
 </p>

 The *MEAN stack* is quite popular, it's composed of *MongoDB*, *Express*, *Angular* and *Node*.
-Instead *StarHackIt* is a *SERNA stack*: *SQL*, *Express*, *React*, *Node* and *Ansible*.
+Instead, *StarHackIt* is a *SERNA stack*: *SQL*, *Express*, *React*, *Node* and *Ansible*.

-The Ruby fans have ruby on rails but the Javacript developers don't have node on rails (yet).
+The Ruby fans have ruby on rails, but the Javascript developers don't have Node on rails (yet).
 This project is a little step towards the direction of a productive javascript web framework.

 Image that you have to attend a hackathon to create a useful app in a weekend, is there any time to lose creating from scratch an application with some basic functionalities such as login and register ?

 ## What kind of challenges have you experienced while developing it?
 The Javascript ecosystem is vibrant with a record number of packages that have overtaken any other languages, see [modulecount](http://www.modulecounts.com/) for the facts.